Energy in Taiwan: Energy efficiency

 The day-to-day work of the Energy Commission involves activities such as the development of policies and regulations, planning and conservation, research and development of technology, and data collection, processing, and publication.

 Through the Greenmark program set up by the Fundamentals for Promoting the Use of the Taiwan Ecolabel, a number of energy-using appliances have been granted Ecolabels.
 For the electronic products, energy efficiency is one of the most important criteria for granting Green Marks.
 For further details, refer to the section on packaging and labeling.
 The Statute for Upgrading Industries also provides incentives for the improvement of energy efficiency.

 Energy research

 The Center for Energy Research (CER) at National Central University has initiated a plan to educate energy professionals.
-It would coordinate professors from related disciplines and build a diversified teaching platform to recruit young students and researchers.
-Educating young scientists in the field of green technology and encouraging them to create innovative products will provide Taiwan with an edge in the international market.
+It would coordinate professors from related disciplines and attempt to build a diversified teaching platform to recruit young students and researchers.
+The center focuses on training students in green technology and supporting research into new product development.